 You can reach inside of the fireplace opening and behind the lintel to touch the damper.
 You should be able to open and close it with a knob (this is usually located on the front face of the fireplace) or rod (located in the fireplace, above the firebox).

 A top-mount damper seals the chimney cap.
 This, in turn, insulates the entire chimney flue.
-The advantage of a top-mount damper over its throat-mounted cousin is that it prevents animals and debris from falling into the flue.
+The advantage of a top-mount damper over its throat-mounted cousin is that it prevents animals, birds, insects and debris from falling into the flue.

 There is a spring that keeps the top-mount damper open, and the controlling cable or handle is usually attached to the fireplace wall.
 The open position is the default, and you will have to pull on a chain or cable and work against the spring to close the damper.